Pluscuamperfecto: The Spanish Tense That’s Way Easier Than It Sounds

 P.S.
 If you decide to sign up now, you can take advantage of our current sale!

-Soon, my friends, your pluscuamperfecto will be simply perfecto !
+Soon, my friends, your pluscuamperfecto will simply be perfecto !

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)